rackerlabs/technical-blog/_posts/2015-08-04-install-openstack-from-source3.md

 Install OpenStack from source Part 3
 ====================================

-In  [article one of this series](https://developer.rackspace.com/blog/install-openstack-from-source/) we started installing OpenStack from source and in [article two of this series](https://developer.rackspace.com/blog/install-openstack-from-source2/), we continued the process by installing glance and neutron onto the controller node.
+In  [article one of this series](https://developer.rackspace.com/blog/install-openstack-from-source/) we started installing OpenStack from source, and, in [article two of this series](https://developer.rackspace.com/blog/install-openstack-from-source2/), we continued the process by installing glance and neutron onto the controller node.

 <!-- more -->

-Let's get started installing nova.
+Now, let's get started installing nova.
 First, we need to install a few more package dependencies so that the pip requirements can be installed successfully:

     apt-get install -y libpq-dev python-libvirt libxml2-dev libxslt1-dev pip install mydb

-With that completed now let's clone the nova repo:
+With that completed, now let's clone the nova repo:

     git clone https://github.com/openstack/nova.git -b stable/kilo

-Next copy the config files to their proper location and install nova:
+Next, copy the config files to their proper location and install nova:

     cd nova
     cp -r etc/nova/* /etc/nova/
     python setup.py install
     cd ~

-We have done before, create the MySQL nova database and set the permissions so the nova user can access it:
+As we have done before, create the MySQL nova database and set the permissions so the nova user can access it:

     mysql -u root -pmysql -e 'CREATE DATABASE nova;' mysql -u root -pmysql -e "GRANT ALL PRIVILEGES ON nova.* TO 'nova'@'localhost' IDENTIFIED BY 'nova';" mysql -u root -pmysql -e "GRANT ALL PRIVILEGES ON nova.* TO 'nova'@'%' IDENTIFIED BY 'nova';"

-The Python module tox can be used to build a full nova.conf file, but in reality it is way too big and complex for what we need.
+The Python module tox can be used to build a full nova.conf file, but, in reality it is way too big and complex for what we need.
 The folllowing creates a usable nova.conf file for our needs.
 I recommend that you read it carefully and familiarize yourself with the parameters that are being set.

     cat > /etc/nova/nova.conf << EOF
     [DEFAULT]